LibraryCarpentry/lc-python-intro/_episodes/02-variables.md

 questions:
 - "How can I store data in programs?"
 objectives:
-- "Write programs that assign scalar values to variables and perform calculations with those values."
+- "Write programs that assign values to variables and perform calculations with those values."
-- "Correctly trace value changes in programs that use scalar assignment."
+- "Correctly trace value changes in programs that use assignment."
 keypoints:
 - "Use variables to store values."
 - "Use `print` to display values."